Zhasta/CTF-ALL-WRITE-UP/README.md

 # WRITE UP

-Saya adalah pelajar dan ini adalah web untuk write up yang saya ikuti
+Saya adalah pelajar dan ini adalah web untuk Write Up Capture The Flag (CTF) yang saya ikuti

 english verison :
 This contains a Writeup of the Capture The Flag (CTF) that I participated in